CHUYRO/Meteo-PiPicoW-SDK/README.md

 By default 180 seconds of deep sleep with ≈2mA consumption and 6-9 seconds of activity with 50-60mA consumption.
 NTP client and RTC used to know when to wake up, no deep sleep until NTP sets RTC.
-This low power consumption can only be achieved by deep sleeping PicoW after sending data to DB in 186-189 seconds cycles.

 In short, each cycle is composed by this actions:

 1.-Wakes up and connects to saved WiFi, after WiFi link is up it takes measurements and sends it to DB(6-9 seconds of activity, depends on signal strengh).